 Getting to Dominica

-Dominica can be accessed via domestic flights or ferry from neighbouring islands.
+Dominica can be accessed via domestic flights or ferries from neighbouring islands.

 The airlines that currently service Dominica include Seaborne Airlines, LIAT, Win Air, Air Sunshine and Hummingbird Air.

-There are ferried that operate between Dominica and neighbouring island including St. Lucia, Marinique and Guadelope.
-The ferry service provider is L'Express Des Iles and the ferry docks in either Roseau or Portsmouth.
+There are ferries that operate between Dominica and neighbouring islands including St. Lucia, Marinique and Guadelope.

 Find out more information about trekking in the Carribean on the Waitukubuli National Trail with World Expeditions here.